 There are many variations on classic snowboarding.
 If you’re a casual rider, you might prefer an all-mountain style or love to play all day in the terrain park.

+My name is Lorraine, and I’m a certified snowboard instructor.
 There’s even a chance you don’t classify yourself in a certain style at all because you’re just learning or prefer a little bit of everything.

 If you’re a competitor, things can be quite different.
 Serious snowboard competitions require years of practice and a focus on one specific style.